-Initially, you will be able to coordinate at most 30 groups, so create a discussion forum with at most that number of subgroups.
-You'll likely want to have people in streets and squares campaigning for the swarm's cause before long, so subdividing your hatchling swarm by geography works well here - and when subdividing, create at most 30 subdivisions geographically.
-(Most countries have administrative divisions into counties, states, etc. that vary in number between 15 and 30 units.
-If you're gunning for a Europe-wide movement, you can easily observe that the size of the EU plus a few hangaround countries fits the 30-state limit well, and so on.
-The United States with its 50 states would be trickier, as would North America.
-Just pick a way to divide it into at most 30 units.)
+Initially, you will be able to coordinate at most thirty groups, so create a discussion forum with at most that number of subgroups.
+You'll likely want to have people on streets and in squares campaigning for the swarm's cause before long, so subdividing your hatchling swarm by geography works well here - and when subdividing, create at most thirty subdivisions geographically.
+(Most countries have administrative divisions into counties, states, etc., that vary in number between fifteen and thirty units.
+If you're gunning for a Europe-wide movement, you can easily observe that the size of the EU plus a few hang-around countries fits the thirty-state limit well, and so on.
+The United States, with its fifty states, would be trickier, as would North America.
+Just pick a way to divide it into at most thirty units.)